Guard13007/heightmap/README.md

 Overview
 --------

 A Lua module by Marc Lepage for producing heightmaps.
+Modified by Guard13007 to add built-in normalization.

 The heightmap module uses the diamond-square algorithm to generate cloud or plasma fractal heightmaps which can be used for terrain.